MIME Media Types

 - Header information in non-ASCII character sets

-In today’s scenario it is not only used by emails it is also used by many web servers in a way to tell the web browser what type of data is sent to them.
+In today’s scenario, it is not only used by emails it is also used by many web servers in a way to tell the web browser what type of data is sent to them.

-MIME basically consist of two parts.
+MIME basically consists of two parts.

 - Main type